charlesrclark1243/Bellabeat-Capstone/README.md

 Because the sample size for the cleaned weight log data is less than 30 users, I wouldn't be justified in using this data to make inferences about the entire FitBit user population.
 However, if I did have enough of a sample size to satisfy the central limit theorem (CLT), based on the summarizing data, I could infer that more than 50% of weight log records show that their submitting FitBit user is at least overweight based on their BMI (according to the United Kingdom National Health Service, or NHS).

-My average BMI analysis for each of the participants appearing in the cleaned weight log data shows the following counts, grouped by average BMI classification (again, according to the NHS):
+My average BMI analysis for each of the participants appearing in the cleaned weight log data shows the following counts, grouped by average BMI weight class (again, according to the NHS):

 | BMI Classification | Number of Participants |
 | ------------------ | ---------------------- |